Blu-ray Jukeboxes for Archiving Long Term Data

 - Different software vendors use their own tape format to write data i.e. if you change software vendors, none of your tapes can be read.

-- Tape is a contact media, whereas Blu-ray is contact less.
+- The tape is a contact media, whereas Blu-ray is contact less.

 - What happens when LTO-10 is the final release of the technology in the next 5-10 years?